plmilord/Hass.io-custom-component-my_bwa/README.md

 ## Task List

-- [x] Create an icon and logo for this custom component
-- [x] Allow the installation of this custom component through the Home Assistant integrations menu (use of config_flow.py)
-- [x] Allow the installation of this custom component through HACS
+### To do

 - [ ] Bring back the ability to configure this custom component via the entries in configuration.yaml
-- [x] Investigate why it takes so long to load the component on an RPi (~2s on docker; ~85s on RPi3)
+- [ ] Change the way I update entities (from polling mode to subscribing to updates)
+- [ ] Implement the other spa messages (fault log, gfi test, etc.)

+### Completed

 - [x] Add programming capability for filter cycles
-- [ ] Change the way I update entities (from polling mode to subscribing to updates)
+- [x] Allow the installation of this custom component through HACS
+- [x] Allow the installation of this custom component through the Home Assistant integrations menu (use of config_flow.py)
+- [x] Create an icon and logo for this custom component
 - [x] Customize entity IDs with **Spa Client** custom name to allow multiple integrations in the same Home Assistant instance
+- [x] Investigate why it takes so long to load the component on an RPi (~2s on docker; ~85s on RPi3)
 - [x] Manage the availability of entities while not connected
-- [ ] Implement the other spa messages (fault log, gfi test, etc.)

 ## Inspiration / Credits